-2021 2020 Olympics are underway in Tokyo, Japan, whether they should be or not, and since nearly two weeks worth of 24/7 athletic content seems pretty daunting, I’ve collected all the best moments (so far) for you to check out right here.
+2021 2020 Olympics are underway in Tokyo, Japan, whether they should be or not.
+Since over two weeks worth of 24/7 athletic content seems pretty daunting, I’ve collected all the best moments for you to check out right here.

 This page will be updated with the latest news up top as the 2020 Olympic Games in Tokyo continue.